Kachoc/CrowdEngine/README.md

 # CrowdEngine
 A real-time 3D rendering engine.

-I developed this engine as a high-school student, at a time when I was especially fond of computer graphics.
+I developed this engine as a high-school student project, at a time when I was especially fond of computer graphics.
 3D graphics is actually the reason why I discovered computer programming in the first place, because while using tools like [Blender](https://www.blender.org/) I got